NenadWritesDocs/docosaurus_nenad/my-website/docs/tutorial-basics/Nenad Pajovic CV.md

 ## eFront (March 2018 - April 2019)

-At eFront I transfered from the customer service roll to techincal writing.
+At eFront I transferred from the customer service roll to technical writing.
 I had an opportunity to learn the basics of technical writing from senior colleagues.
 Moreover, I gained experience working in an agile environment where documentation played an integral role as part of the definition of done.

 # 🛠️ Tools and Skills

-Throughout my career I worked with different tools, and documentation work-frames.
+Throughout my career I had experience with different authoring tools, and documentation concepts.

-- Content Management Systems (MadCap Flare, Paligo, ClickHelp, Authorit) Markdown
+- Authoring tools (MadCap Flare, Paligo, ClickHelp, AuthorIt)
+- Writing documentation in Markdown
 - Content Management Platforms (Confluence, WikiJS, Azure DevOps wiki, Sharepoint)
 - Version control systems (Git, SVN)
-- Docs-as-code
+- Docs-as-code approach
 - Static site generators
 - Pet project (a site built on the Docosaurus platform and deployed via Netlify - https://nenadwritesdocs.com/)